project42da/visualstudio-docs.ko-kr/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 ---
-title: "코드 검사를 사용하여 테스트할 코드 범위 결정 | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Using Code Coverage to Determine How Much Code is being Tested | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: